lareengr/NanoFolder/README.md

 1. **Input:** Amino acid sequence (optimized for single-domain antibodies, sdAbs)
 2. **Embeddings:** Generated using Meta's **ESM2** protein language model
 3. **Prediction:** A transformer-based model predicts a pairwise **distance map**
-4. **Reconstruction:** Simplified backbone structure generated from the predicted map using multidimensional scaling
+4. **Reconstruction:** Rough 3D backbone coordinates are reconstructed from the predicted distance map using multidimensional scaling (MDS) and synthetic backbone geometry
 5. **Visualization:** Both distance heatmap and 3D structure are displayed interactively

 ---

 ## 🧪 Why sdAbs?

-- Small: they typically consist of ~110–130 residues, making them ideal for fast inference and easy visualization (e.g. [Muyldermans, 2013](#-References))
+- Small size: typically ~110–130 residues, ideal for faster inference and more compact visualizations (e.g. [Muyldermans, 2013](#-References))
 - Medically relevant: sdAbs are used in therapeutics and diagnostics, including applications in oncology, virology, and neurodegenerative diseases (e.g. [Van Audenhove & Gettemans, 2016](#-References))
 - Well-characterized: hundreds of sdAb structures are available in public databases like SAbDab (e.g. [Dunbar et al., 2014](#-References))